nirajp82/DockerAndKubernetes/01_10_Docker EssentialCommands.md

 docker images
 ```

-Would you like a more detailed explanation of pulling images from private registries or handling authentication? 🚀

 * `docker ps`:
 List All Running Containers.
 The `docker ps` command provides a snapshot of all your currently running containers.
 It offers a quick overview of the containers' names, IDs, statuses, and resource usage.